 You should also look for a sturdy material to ensure the seams won’t break easily.
-An inflation valve is a useful addition; this gives the diver the option of adding air orally or from a low pressure hose, as well as using the open ended bottom to inflate.
+An inflation valve is a useful addition.
+This gives the diver the option of adding air orally or from a low pressure hose, as well as using the open ended bottom to inflate.
 Reflective panels at the top are also a great safety feature to prioritise.

 Learning to use a DSMB

 Learning how to use a DSMB has been a more recent addition to the Open Water course, however, under PADI guidelines (which is most commonly taught) it’s up to the instructor to decide whether to teach deployment at the surface or underwater.
 Often, new divers only know how to use an SMB at the surface.

-If it wasn’t thoroughly covered in your entry level course, DSMB deployment may be included on a drift dive on your Advanced Open Water course, and some agencies may even offer a specific DSMB speciality course to perfect your skills.
+If it wasn’t thoroughly covered in your entry level course, DSMB deployment may be included on a drift dive on your Advanced Open Water course.
+Some agencies may even offer a specific DSMB speciality course to perfect your skills.
 Your best approach is to get into contact with a local instructor and discuss with them the easiest way to learn.

-How to deploy a DSMB – Top Tips
+How to Deploy a DSMB – Top Tips

-You may find it easier to let a small amount of air out of your BCD before you deploy your DSMB to balance out the air which you’ll be putting into the bottom of the SMB.
+You may find it easier to let a small amount of air out of your BCD before you deploy your DSMB.
+This will balance out the air which you’ll be putting into the bottom of the SMB.
 Remember that it’s also easier to deploy an SMB from slightly deeper (think 10-15m, rather than 5-8m).

 We should never attach anything to ourselves whilst underwater, and this rule definitely applies to a deployed SMB.
-Never clip it to your equipment once it’s been sent to the surface; if you need to be hands free for a moment, you can simply clip off your reel with the bolt snap, doubling your line around the top part of the clip, and allow it to float in front of you.
+Never clip it to your equipment once it’s been sent to the surface.
+If you need to be hands free for a moment, you can simply clip off your reel.
+Use the bolt snap, doubling your line around the top part of the clip, and allow it to float in front of you.